 Additional makeup water will be diverted from the Colorado River to support the operation of STP 3 & 4.
-Operation of STP 1 & 2 at its current power level results in the forced evaporation of up to approximately 37,100 acre-feet/year (Table 2.9S-1) from the MCR.
-Operation of STP 3 & 4 is predicted to result in the forced evaporation of an additional 37,400 acre-feet/ year from the MCR, for an approximate total of 74,500 acre-feet/year.
-Natural evaporation and seepage from the MCR, which occur now and will not increase significantly as a result of the operation of STP3 & 4.
-Because the MCR has sufficient storage to allow flexibility in scheduling of diversions from the Colorado River, the combined operation of STP 1 & 2 and STP 3 & 4 will continue to comply with the existing limits on diversion of water from the river.
-Compliance with these limits assures that the cumulative impacts on downstream users due withdrawal of water from the Colorado River to support 4-unit operation will be SMALL, not warrant mitigation, and not have a regional effect.
+The normal and maximum forced evaporation of STP 1 & 2 is approximately 33,200 acre-feet/year and 37,200 acre-feet/year, respectively.
+For STP 3 & 4, the normal and maximum forced evaporation is estimated to be approximately 34,850 acre-feet/year, respectively.
+The normal forced evaporation values are based on a 93% load factor, while the maximum values are based on a 100% load factor.
+Natural evaporation and seepage from the MCR, which occur now will not increase significantly as a result of the operation of STP 3 & 4.
+Because the MCR has sufficient storage to allow flexibility in scheduling diversions from the Colorado River, the combined operation of STP 1 & 2 and STP 3 & 4 will continue to comply with the existing limits on diversion of water from the river.
+Compliance with these limits assures that the cumulative impacts on downstream users due to withdrawal of water from the Colorado River to support 4-unit operation will be SMALL, not warrant mitigation, and not have a regional effect.